panchalsagar1815/Image-Colorization-using-DeepLearning/README.md

 **Key Features:**

 1. **Data Collection and Cleaning:**
-   - Curated a diverse dataset containing pairs of grayscale and corresponding color images.
+   - Curated a diverse dataset containing pairs of grayscale and corresponding colour images.
    - Implemented data cleaning techniques to ensure dataset consistency, removing any outliers or irrelevant data.
    - Structured the dataset to facilitate effective model training.